-Eosinophilic gastroenteritis (EGE) is the buildup of white blood cells called eosinophils in the stomach and intestine linings.
-EGE can lead to inflammation, tissue damage, ulcers, and polyps.
-Damage to the tissue can make it difficult to absorb nutrients from food.
+Eosinophilic gastroenteritis (EGE) is the buildup of white blood cells called eosinophils.
+It causes inflammation in the stomach and lining of the intestines.
+This can lead to tissue damage, ulcers, and polyps.
+It can also make it difficult to absorb nutrients from food.

-It is not clear what causes EC.
-It is likely a blend of genetics and the environment.
+It is not clear what causes EGE.
+It is likely a blend of gene defects and the environment.
 It may also be linked to an allergic reaction.

 Factors that may increase your child’s chances of EGE include: